-- 6 - g) Each player should wear and individual number 25 30 cm high on the back of the jersey, 10 cm on both sleeves and at least 7cm on the front side-upper portion.
+- g) Each player should wear and individual number 25 30 cm high on the back of the jersey, 10 cm on both sleeves and at least 7cm on the front side-upper portion.
 Numbers are limited to the numbers 1 99.
-The numbers have to be in contrast to the jersey color (dark number on bright jersey and bright number on dark jersey) - h) Each player should wear their respective number on the back of each sock in the middle of the sock in height from skate to knee, at least 10cm in height - i) Each player shall wear his name on the upper portion of the back of his sweater, printed 7 10 cm high - j) Altered uniforms of any kind, i.e. Velcro inserts, over-sized jerseys, altered collars, etc., will not be permitted.
-Any player or goalkeeper not complying with this rule shall not be permitted to participate in the game - k) Warm-up jerseys must have player numbers on the back with a height of at least 20 cm, and each player must wear the same number assigned to him on the official game sheet.
+The numbers have to be in contrast to the jersey color (dark number on bright jersey and bright number on dark jersey) - h) Each player should wear their respective number on the back of each sock in the middle of the sock in height from skate to knee, at least 10cm in height - i) Each player shall wear his name on the upper portion of the back of his sweater, printed 7 10 cm high - j) The clubs have to secure that the player number is also visible on the front side upper portion of any player jersey in a height of at least seven centimeters. - k) Altered uniforms of any kind, i.e. Velcro inserts, over-sized jerseys, altered collars, etc., will not be permitted.
+Any player or goalkeeper not complying with this rule shall not be permitted to participate in the game - Warm-up jerseys must have player numbers on the back with a height of at least 20 cm, and each player must wear the same number assigned to him on the official game sheet.
 The same applies to the sleeves - (2) Player numbers are not transferrable.
 A number may only be worn in play by one player during a given season.
 If a player leaves the club, during the season, his number may not be re-used for another player of that club during that season. - (3) Clubs must communicate to the Alps Hockey League Administrative Office in written form, any time before July 22nd of each respective season, their jersey, helmet, pants and sock outlay for League approval.
 The league clubs are engaged to send the layout of all jersey-versions to the Alps Hockey League Administrative Office before the production.
 The Alps Hockey League Administrative Office controls the correct design of the numbers as stated in the regulations, the correct placements of the sponsor-logos as well as the coloring in "bright" and "dark".
 It is necessary that colors are used for jerseys with bright basic color as well as for jerseys with dark basic color which can be clearly allocated to the respective color definition (bright / dark).
 Only after the final approval of the league secretariat jerseys may be used at games of the Alps Hockey League.
-If the produced jerseys have a different color to the color of the layout and in the case of problems by determination of the colors by the TV-Host broadcaster, the
+If the produced jerseys have a different color to the color of the layout and in the case of problems by determination of the colors by the TV-Host broadcaster, the referees, the stats people and/or the Alps Hockey League hockey operations, the jerseys have to be changed and produced new.
+The visiting club has to base its choice of jerseys on the home club's color.